cnguy/gopherjs-frappe-charts/README.md

 where `static.js` is the name of your bundled JS file when your folder is named `static` and you run `gopherjs build`.

+The basic development flow of this library is:

+1) Chart data: Declare your data via NewDataset() and labels
+2) Chart args: Declare the basic core arguments via NewChartArgs()
+3) Call Render() on the chart args, which returns a reference to a Chart object that you can call various methods on (ShowSums, ShowAverages)

 Hello world:

 ```go